- (in the ancient Greek theater) a structure facing the audience and forming the background before which performances were given.

 Dr. Skene's belief as to the historical position of the F's, 46.The Testimony of Tradition

-It afterwards came into the possession of the Family of skene.
+It afterwards came into the possession of the Family of Skene.

-As in Fordun: first drawn with horses and finally executed (skene, i.
+As in Fordun: first drawn with horses and finally executed (Skene, i.
 348).The Bruce

 ancient type of Celtic dagger found in Ireland, double-edged and leaf-like, 1520s, from Irish Gaelic scian (genitive sceine) "knife," cognate with Gaelic sgian "knife," Welsh ysgien "a slicer," from PIE *skiy-ena-, from root *skei- "to divide, split" (see shed (v.)).